causalabs/causadb-node/CausaDB/setToken.md

 ▸ **setToken**(`tokenId`, `tokenSecret`): `Promise`\<`boolean`\>

 Set the token for the CausaDB client.
+This is required to authenticate with the CausaDB API.

 ## Parameters